Features How It Works Privacy Ingredients Support

 What is the difference between Ceramide NP, AP, and EOP?

 All three are ceramides that play roles in the skin barrier, but they differ in structure.
-Ceramide NP (Ceramide 3) is the most abundant in human skin and focuses on barrier repair and moisture retention.
-Ceramide AP (Ceramide 6-II) helps with both barrier function and cell turnover.
-Ceramide EOP (Ceramide 1) spans the full lipid layer and is crucial for barrier architecture.
-Many products, like CeraVe, include all three for comprehensive barrier support.
+Ceramide NP (Ceramide 3) is one of the major ceramide subclasses in human skin, associated with barrier repair and moisture retention.
+Ceramide AP (Ceramide 6-II) is associated with both barrier function and cell turnover.
+Ceramide EOP (Ceramide 1) spans the full lipid layer and is considered important for barrier architecture.
+Many products include multiple ceramide types for broader barrier support.

 What is the ideal concentration of Ceramide NP?